A recent release by the UK’s Revenue and Customs Department has moved the needle on how Governments release APIs. Could SLAs be available next?

 APIs are at the heart of a new initiative aimed at giving the U.S. government the agility and flexibility needed to serve today’s citizens, communities and businesses.
 The White House’s General Services Administration (GSA) has established “18F,” a new department aimed at providing open source tools and demonstrating new ways of working with entrepreneurs and innovators to deliver digital services to government agencies, businesses and citizens.

-Six APIs have been added to the directory in categories such as Internet of Things, Government, and Natural Language Processing.
-Here's a summary of the new additions.
+Fifteen APIs have been added to the ProgrammableWeb directory in categories including Internet of Things, Payments, Application Development and DevOps.
+Highlights today include the open source Grafeas API for securing the software supply chain.
+Here's a rundown of the latest additions.